Comuza/Comuza/README.en.md

 ---

 <p align="center">
   <i>"Clean code is not an option, it is a discipline.
-Optimization... should not be negotiable."</i>
+Optimization... should not even be up for negotiation."</i>
 </p>

 ---

 ### Profile

-Web developer focused on building digital experiences with a strong emphasis on code architecture, resource efficiency, and data integrity.
-My approach centers on utilizing native technologies (Vanilla JS, CSS3, HTML5) along with a thoughtful use of frameworks, ensuring complete control over system performance and security while avoiding unnecessary dependency on external tools.
+Full-stack developer oriented towards building digital experiences with a strong emphasis on code architecture, resource efficiency, and data integrity.
+My approach focuses on the use of native technologies and judicious use of frameworks to guarantee total control over system performance and security, avoiding unnecessary dependence on external frameworks.

 ---